Bay Islands Department: Islands

 Roatán is the largest island, with a length of about 40 mi and a maximum width of 9 mi at its widest point.
 Roatán is characterized by its mountainous backbone, composed of hilltops that run west-to-east across the entire island.
 These hilltops are often crowned by outcrops of exposed metamorphic rocks such as marble, amphibolite, and serpentine.
 The island's southern coast has an abundance of deep ports and wide inlets, or 'bights', protected by reefs, while its northern coast is, save for a few narrow passages, largely inaccessible, due to extensive coral reef growth.

-The island of St. Helena has been described as a virtual extension of Roatán, since it is separated only by a long stretch of mangrove swamp.
+The island of Saint Helena has been described as a virtual extension of Roatán, since it is separated only by a long stretch of mangrove swamp.
 This island has a small elevated hill at its center, and is characterized by a large number of caves, most of which are located along a cliff on its western end.